-Public liability insurance for motor trades and tyre retailers provides coverage for loss or damage a third-party suffers, or claims to have suffered, as a result of business activities.
+Public liability insurance for motor trades and tyre retailers provides coverage for loss or damage a third-party suffers, or claims to have suffered, as a result of your business activities.

-Minimum recommended cover for Tyrepower members
+Minimum recommended cover for Dunlop Super Dealers

 - Property insurance covers the contents and equipment of your business from unexpected specified events such as accidental damage, theft, fire and other perils such as storm and can extend to include flood.

 - There is more to protecting your business than simply insuring the physical assets.
 Business interruption insurance covers your business’ financial position, following a property loss, starting from the date of the loss and extending to when the turnover levels are back to its pre-loss level.

 Emerging risks and trends for Dunlop Super Dealers to consider

 - The risk of a Cyber Breach is very real for any business that has embraced the digital age.
 In fact, 55% of Australian small business owners continue to unknowingly expose themselves to cybersecurity risks1.
 Any business that holds client information could be exposed to significant costs resulting from a cyber-attack.

 - The impact of a cyber breach can also be detrimental, with one third of Australian businesses predicting that they wouldn’t last a week without critical information if it had suddenly become compromised2.
 Not to mention, research shows 60% of SME’s that experience a cyber breach, go broke within six months.3

 - Cyber Breach Insurance provides cover for cyber incident response, cyber crime, extortion, system damage and business interruption, network security and privacy liability, media liability, technology errors and omissions and court attendance costs.